khushiagrawal22/8_Week_SQL_Challenge/README.md

-# 8_Week_SQL_Challenge
+# 8-Week SQL Challenge

-## Danny's Diner Case Study

 ## Introduction

+Welcome to the 8-Week SQL Challenge!
+This challenge takes you on an exciting journey through eight unique case studies designed to enhance your SQL skills while solving real-world problems.
+Each case study presents a different scenario and dataset, allowing you to apply your SQL knowledge to extract valuable insights.

+## Case Study 1: Danny's Diner

-Danny's Diner is a cozy restaurant that specializes in serving three of Danny's favorite foods: sushi, curry, and ramen.
-However, despite its charm, Danny's Diner is facing challenges in understanding its customer behavior, spending patterns, and menu preferences.
-Danny believes that leveraging data can help him make informed decisions to enhance customer satisfaction and grow his business.
+- **Introduction**: Danny's Diner is a restaurant specializing in sushi, curry, and ramen.
+This case study explores the use of SQL to analyze customer behavior, spending patterns, and menu preferences to improve the business.

-## Problem Statement

-Danny seeks assistance in analyzing the data collected during the first few months of Danny's Diner's operation.
-He wants answers to the following questions:
+- **Problem Statement**: Danny seeks assistance in understanding customer data and answering key questions:

-1. **Customer Visiting Patterns**: Danny wants to understand when his customers visit the diner, helping him plan staff schedules efficiently.

-2. **Customer Spending Habits**: Danny is interested in knowing how much money customers spend on average during their visits.

-3. **Favorite Menu Items**: To improve the menu, Danny wants to identify which menu items are the most popular among customers.

-Additionally, Danny needs help in creating basic datasets to facilitate data inspection without the need for SQL expertise.
-He has provided three key datasets for this case study:

-- `sales`: Contains transactional data related to customer orders.
-- `menu`: Includes information about the items available on the menu.
-- `members`: Holds data about Danny's Diner loyalty program members.
+  1. Customer Visiting Patterns
+  2. Customer Spending Habits
+  3. Favorite Menu Items

+- **Available Data**: The case study provides three key datasets within the `pizza_runner` database schema: `sales`, `menu`, and `members`.

-## Pizza Runner Case Study
+## Case Study 2: Pizza Runner

-Did you know that over 115 million kilograms of pizza are consumed daily worldwide?
-Danny certainly does!
-Inspired by the idea of combining 80s retro styling with pizza, he launched Pizza Runner.
-This venture involves delivering fresh pizzas to customers using a team of runners and a mobile app.

-## Available Data
+- **Introduction**: Pizza Runner, launched by Danny, is a pizza delivery service with a unique 80s retro styling.
+This case study explores how SQL can optimize the operations of Pizza Runner.

+- **Available Data**: The case study involves six tables within the Pizza Runner database:
+  1. Runners
+  2. Customer Orders
+  3. Runner Orders
+  4. Pizza Names
+  5. Pizza Recipes
+  6. Pizza Toppings

-Danny recognized the importance of data collection for Pizza Runner's growth.
-He has provided an entity relationship diagram (ERD) of his database design.
-However, he needs assistance in cleaning the data and performing basic calculations to optimize Pizza Runner's operations.
+- **Problem Statement**: Tasks in this case study include data cleaning and performing basic calculations to enhance Pizza Runner's operations.

-All datasets for both Danny's Diner and Pizza Runner exist within the `pizza_runner` database schema.
-Please reference this schema when working with the data and addressing the case study questions.

-In this repository, you will find SQL scripts and queries to analyze the data and answer Danny's questions for both Danny's Diner and Pizza Runner.
-Feel free to explore the code and datasets to gain insights into these exciting ventures!
+In this repository, you will find SQL scripts and queries to tackle the challenges presented in the "Danny's Diner" and "Pizza Runner" case studies.
+These scripts are designed to assist you in analyzing the data, performing calculations, and providing insights to support Danny's restaurant and pizza delivery business.

-**Note**: Due to privacy issues, only sample data is provided.
-However, the provided examples are sufficient to write fully functioning SQL queries to assist Danny in making data-driven decisions.

-**Let's get started with SQL analysis to help Danny enhance his restaurants!**